katisd/RPS/README.md

 7 - unrevealed
 ```
 ![img](https://i.pinimg.com/564x/af/1f/ad/af1fadd6bdbf11a193fe9e4acce10dae.jpg) <br/>
-As there are more choice, we need to change a rule for winner.
+As there are more choices, we need to change the rule for the winner.
 ```solidity
   function _checkWinnerAndPay() private {
     uint p0Choice = player0.choice;